 The most significant drawback to creating a Living Trust is the added complication in your affairs.
 Your trust needs to be properly funded by transferring title to your assets from yourselves as owners, to yourselves as “Trustees” of the trust.
 This involves changing ownership of your accounts and deeding real property into the name of yourselves as Trustees.
 Your homeowner’s insurance policy should also be changed to reflect this change in ownership although it should not have any effect on the policy.
 No excise tax is due on the transfer of your real property.
 It is more the effort of having to make those initial transfers, and ensuring that any assets you may acquire in the future are done so in the name of your trust.
 If any assets of significant value are NOT in the name of your Trust, they would be subject to probate proceedings and the benefit of having a Living Trust is diminished.

-By keeping your Living Trust up to date, you should be able to avoid probate proceedings altogether and the task of distributing your assets after you both pass away will be easier for your Trustee.
+By keeping your Living Trust up to date with the help of an estate planning attorney, you should be able to avoid probate proceedings altogether and the task of distributing your assets after you both pass away will be easier for your Trustee.

 Avoiding the Probate Process Probate is the court process of transferring ownership from the deceased person’s estate into the hands of their living beneficiaries.
 Although not overly time consuming or costly in Washington state, many people prefer to avoid it altogether if possible.
 That being said, much of the work involved in the probate process – determining final debts and paying off creditors, gathering the assets, and following instructions for distribution – will need to be done regardless of whether you use a Living Trust or a Will.
 However, some of the work involved in the probate process is done ahead of time with a Living Trust, in that your assets have already been gathered into your Living Trust.
 The process of passing them to your beneficiaries, whether outright or held in a separate Testamentary Trust created after your death, can also be easier in that your Trustee will automatically step into your shoes to take control of estate assets.
 And the formal court process is avoided with a Living Trust.